Kile-Asmussen/lord-of-the-ring/timeline.md

 The Giants were eradicated to a man, but Godwyn spared the last of their kind.
 It was a hollow mercy and he knew it.

-The Golden Order was then attacked by the Dragons, who saw the removal of the Rune of Death and Famine as an upset of the Natural Order --- Marika removed the Pestilence rune to let her armies fight continuously without fear of camp disease.
+The Golden Order was then attacked by the Dragons, who saw the removal of the Runes of Death and Famine as an upset of the Natural Order --- Marika removed the Pestilence rune to let her armies fight continuously without fear of camp disease or festering wounds.

 Godfrey slew the king of dragons, Gransax, but Godwyn was determined to do better this time and made peace with the dragons by sparing prince Fortissax.
 In the ensuing years, by the teachings of Fortissax, he founded the orders of Dragon Cultists, bolstering The Golden Order's might tenfold.

 Having now eliminated existential threats, Marika turned her eyes on conquest.
 The lands of Altus were prosperous, but neighboring Liurnia grew wary of the threat posed by her rule.

-Marika mustered her armies: the forces of Altus and Gelmir, the war priests of the Golden order and the dragon cultists, and Godfrey's war band, and marched on Liurnia.
+Marika mustered her armies: the forces of Altus and Gelmir, the war priests of the Golden order and the Dragon Cultists, and Godfrey's war band, and marched on Liurnia.

-Here they were repelled again and again by the brilliance of Liurnia's strategoi, the Carian orders of spellknights, supremely well-organized armies backed by sorcerers
+Here they were repelled again and again by the brilliance of Liurnia's strategoi, the Carian orders of spellknights, and supremely well-organized armies backed by sorcerers.

 Among Marika's forces was Radagon the Red, a strong warrior who rose to the rank of general over the years of the war, eventually leading the Golden Order into the largest battle that would prove the final one.

 In the field, he faced the Queen Rennala of Caria, and fell in love.
 He ordered a retreat, and sent message to Leyndell that peace might be possible.

 Marika aquiesced and Radagon was raised to the title of Prince of Gelmir and sued for peace.
-Rennala accepted his proposal of marriage (and subsequently fell in love with him, it was quite a happy marriage.)
+Rennala accepted his proposal of marriage (and subsequently fell in love with him, it was quite a happy union.)

 ### Open Questions

-When is Leyndell built?

 When is Farum Azula cast out of time?